Ulysses (novel): Part II: Odyssey

-Episode 4, Calypso
+Episode 4, "Calypso"

 The narrative shifts abruptly.
 The time is again 8 a.m., but the action has moved across the city and to the second protagonist of the book, Leopold Bloom, a part-Jewish advertising canvasser.
 The episode opens with the line "Mr. Leopold Bloom ate with relish the inner organs of beasts and fowls."
-After starting to prepare breakfast, Bloom decides to walk to a butcher to buy a pork kidney.
+After starting to prepare breakfast, Bloom decides to walk to a butcher to buy a mutton kidney.
 Returning home, he prepares breakfast and brings it with the mail to his wife Molly as she lounges in bed.
 One of the letters is from her concert manager Blazes Boylan, with whom she is having an affair.
 Bloom reads a letter from their daughter Milly Bloom, who tells him about her progress in the photography business in Mullingar.
-The episode closes with Bloom reading a magazine story titled Matcham's Masterstroke, by Mr. Philip Beaufoy, while defecating in the outhouse.
+The episode closes with Bloom reading a magazine story titled "Matcham's Masterstroke", by Mr. Philip Beaufoy, while defecating in the outhouse.

-Episode 5, Lotus Eaters
+Episode 5, "Lotus Eaters"

 While making his way to Westland Row post office Bloom is tormented by the knowledge that Molly will welcome Boylan into her bed later that day.
-At the post office he surreptitiously collects a love letter from one 'Martha Clifford' addressed to his pseudonym, 'Henry Flower.'
+At the post office he surreptitiously collects a love letter from one 'Martha Clifford' addressed to his pseudonym, 'Henry Flower'.
 He meets an acquaintance, and while they chat, Bloom attempts to ogle a woman wearing stockings, but is prevented by a passing tram.
 Next, he reads the letter from Martha Clifford and tears up the envelope in an alley.
-He wanders into a Catholic church service and muses on theology.
+He wanders into a Catholic church during a service and muses on theology.
 The priest has the letters I.N.R.I. or I.H.S. on his back; Molly had told Bloom that they meant I have sinned or I have suffered, and Iron nails ran in.
 He buys a bar of lemon soap from a chemist.
 He then meets another acquaintance, Bantam Lyons, who mistakenly takes him to be offering a racing tip for the horse Throwaway.
 Finally, Bloom heads towards the baths.

-Episode 6, Hades
+Episode 6, "Hades"

 The episode begins with Bloom entering a funeral carriage with three others, including Stephen's father.
 They drive to Paddy Dignam's funeral, making small talk on the way.
 The carriage passes both Stephen and Blazes Boylan.
 There is discussion of various forms of death and burial.
 Bloom is preoccupied by thoughts of his dead infant son, Rudy, and the suicide of his own father.
-They enter the chapel into the service and subsequently leave with the coffin cart.
-Bloom sees a mysterious man wearing a mackintosh during the burial.
-Bloom continues to reflect upon death, but at the end of the episode rejects morbid thoughts to embrace 'warm fullblooded life'.
+They enter the chapel for the service and subsequently leave with the coffin cart.
+Bloom sees a mysterious man wearing a Mackintosh raincoat during the burial.
+Bloom continues to reflect upon death, but at the end of the episode rejects morbid thoughts to embrace "warm fullblooded life".